 - extreme weakness

-Sepsis can be cause by any type of infection—bacterial, fungal, or viral.
-However, the following types of infections are more likely to cause sepsis than others:
+Any infection can trigger sepsis, but the following types of infections are more likely to cause sepsis:

 - abdominal infection